svadivazhagu/National-Water-Use-Choropleth/README.md

 "A colour scheme for the display of astronomical intensity images" by D.A.
 Green (2011) accessible [here](http://astron-soc.in/bulletin/11June/289392011.pdf)

-"Interactive maps for visual data exploration" by Andrienko et al. (1999) accessible [here](https://www.tandfonline.com/doi/pdf/10.1080/136588199241247?needAccess=true) that discuss how choropleth maps are very good for the analysis of data across geographical locations, and the merits of strong color scales for this purpose.
+"Interactive maps for visual data exploration" by Andrienko et al. (1999) accessible [here](https://www.tandfonline.com/doi/pdf/10.1080/136588199241247?needAccess=true) that discuss how choropleth maps are very good for the analysis of data across geograpical locations, and the merits of strong color scales for this purpose.

-"Mapping Mortality: Evaluating Color Schemes for Choropleth Maps" by Brewer et al.
+"Mapping Mortality: Evaluating Color Schemes for Choropleth Maps" by Brewer et al. accessible [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/1467-8306.00061) that helped me determine what qualities were essential when finding a color map for choropleth maps in particular.